speosdigital/pdfmanip/README.md

 **Introduction**

-the projuct is now being discontinued
+the project is now being discontinued

 **Library functions**